 - Not to mention that old Bruce has to bail him out at the end of the episode due to a number of failures on Terry's part that almost cost him his life... and while initially it seems pretty clever of him to use Mr. Freeze's gun to beat Inque, keep in mind that earlier in the episode, and DIRECTLY after using the gun, he implies he didn't even know what it did... so it wasn't really planning ahead on his part.
 Definitely another case of Combat Pragmatist.

 - There is actually a small amount of Fridge Brilliance attached to this.
 If you think about it, the first two seasons of the show have him fighting like he did before he became Batman, just basic punching and kicking and, as the OP originally pointed out, using the same tactic over and over.
 This is due to the fact that he is a new hero on the scene and the fact that he has to rely on the suits powers most of the time in order to win.
 It isn't until the third season do we start to see Terry actually fighting like Batman, thinking tactically and relying less on the suit.

 The Cadmus Paradox

-Consider that in between batmans shit got incredibly worse, at first rumours of the Batman kept criminals off the streets but then they returned in droves like the Jokers and T's these were just gangs and they were murderous!
-Bruce was the Dark Knight because he brought Justice to the dark of Gothams streets, Terry was the Tommorow Knight because he brought the light back to Gotham, the city was a dystopia and he saved it, it's like the opening text crawl says "Apathy, Greed, Corruption, Hope."
+- Consider that in between Batmans shit got incredibly worse, at first rumours of the Batman kept criminals off the streets but then they returned in droves like the Jokers and T's these were just gangs and they were murderous!
+Bruce was the Dark Knight because he brought Justice to the dark of Gotham's streets, Terry was the Tomorrow Knight because he brought the light back to Gotham, the city was a dystopia and he saved it, it's like the opening text crawl says "Apathy, Greed, Corruption, Hope."

 The Fact That Bane Is Still Alive At All